jcslm001/murty.io/content/04-post/28-configuring-a-chromebook-for-web-development/blogarticle.md

 > git config --global user.name "Your Name"
 > git config --global core.editor "vim"

-Configure Vim to work with the Chromebook device in the *~/.vimrc* file:
+Configure Vim to work with the Chromebook device by editing the *~/.vimrc* file to include:

 > set nocompatible

-You might also want to [add more settings](http://vim.wikia.com/wiki/Example_vimrc) to suit your needs.
-These will set the default settings for Vim.
+You might also want to [add more Vim settings](http://vim.wikia.com/wiki/Example_vimrc) to suit your needs.
+These will set the default settings for Vim when you edit files.

+You're now ready to [git clone](http://git-scm.com/docs/git-clone) a code repository to a local folder, such as:

+> ~/Downloads/
+> /media/removable/SD Card/

 #### Improve productivity